Published In

 1. Is it OK to Cut off Toxic Parents?

 Yes!
 Toxic parents can cause you to experience psychological, emotional, physical, and social distress.
-Having healthy boundaries in a family relationship is important even if it means cutting toxic parents and relationships out.
+Healthy boundaries in a family relationship are important, even if it means cutting toxic parents and relationships out.

 2. Why do Abusive Parents Deny?

-Abusive parents, more often than not, have a “reason” for their actions and as a trait, they never acknowledge that they are in the wrong.
+Abusive parents, more often than not, have a “reason” for their actions, and as a trait, they never acknowledge that they are wrong.
 If confronted, the abusive parent will view themselves as a victim.
 Behind the web of their manipulation, criticism, and harsh words lies denial.

 3. Why do I Minimize the Abuse?

-Abuse of either kind – from parents, spouses, or friends – is not okay and no one should be subjected to it from a parent, specifically.
-Parents are supposed to love us unconditionally and we shouldn’t feel like we have to earn that love and care.
+Abuse of either kind – from parents, spouses, or friends – is not okay, and no one should be subjected to it specifically by a parent.
+Parents should love us unconditionally, and we shouldn’t feel we must earn that love and care.

 I hope the above-mentioned signs of emotional abuse from parents helped.
-For more, you can write to us at info@calmsage.com or DM us on social media.
+You can write to us at info@calmsage.com or DM us on social media.
 You can also share tips to deal with an emotionally abusive father or mother in the comments section below.

 Take Care and Stay Safe.